ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 <img src="diagrams/SparsityCSR.png" width="500px">

-### Ellpack format
+### ELLPACK format

-The Ellpack format is an effective data structure for SpMV when the variation in the number of nonzeros per row is small.
+The ELLPACK format is an effective data structure for SpMV when the variation in the number of nonzeros per row is small.
 The format reverses the ordering of the storage to column major, compared to CSR, and uses zero padding to achieve uniformity in the data structure.
 The number of entries per row is determined by the maximum